opensimworld/active-npcs/README.md

 ## Initialization commands
 The notecard __initcommands contains initial commands to give to the NPCs.
-These commands are executed automatically after rezzing the NPCs when AutoLoadOnReset is on, or manually by clicking "InitCmds" from the controller menu.
-You can thus use  the __initcommands  to add commands that set your NPCs in motion.
-Typically you would tell them to "leave" so that they start  walking.
+If AutoLoadOnReset is enabled, the notecard contents are executed automatically after loading.
+You can also manually execute the notecard by clicking "InitCmds" from the controller menu.
+You can use  the __initcommands  to add any command that sets your NPCs in motion.
+Typically you would tell them to "leave" so that they start  walking between waypoints.
 An example of __initcommands is :

 ```
 Bob say I am rezzed!
 Bob teleport <64,64,22>
 Alice  teleport <128,64,22>
 Bob leave
-Alice leave
+Alice leave  : Start walking!
 ```

 ## Extension scripts

-You can create your own NPC commands with extension scripts.
-Extensions are scripts that are placed inside the controller object.
-Commands given to NPCs that are not processed by the NPC controller are sent via link_message to the extension scripts for processing.
-The extensions can also use link_message (with number parameter >=0) to send back commands to the NPC controller.
-The default NPC controller object already contains an extension that implements the "help" command (the "..Extension" script).
-The script in it shows how extensions parse the data sent from the controller (through link_message)  and how they can respond back.
+You can extend the functionality of the controller with extension scripts.
+Extensions are LSL scripts that you create and add  inside the controller object.
+If a command given to an NPCs is not understood by the NPC controller, the NPC controller will send a  link_message to the extension scripts to process it.
+The extensions can also use link_message to send back commands to the NPC controller (the  "number" parameter must be greater than 0) .
+The OSW NPC Controller object already contains an extension that implements the "help" command (look at the "..Extension" script).
+The script in it shows how extensions parse the data sent from the controller (sent through link_message)  and how they can respond back.

-The string sent through link_message (or through channel 68) is of the format:
+The number parameter of the link_message is -1 if it comes from the controller script.
+The key parameter of the link_message is the UUID of the NPC.
+The string parameter of the link_message (or through channel 68) is of the format:
 ```
-!
-0000 UUUU Bob help
+! [uuid]  Bob Bob help
 ```
-i.e. commands  that you would normally give to the NPC through the chat are prefixed with "!
-0000 UUUU "  and sent to channel 68.
-For commands such as "Bob follow me" which require knowing which avatar sent the command, "0000"  must be replaced with the uuid if the avatar giving the command.
+Where:
+- [uuid] is the UUID of the user who gave the command
+- Bob is the name of the NPC.
+The name is repeated once again.
+- What follows is the rest of the command that the NPC heard (e.g. "help")

-The 'key'  parameter of link_message is the uuid of the NPC.
-Look into the ..Extension script for more.
+You can easily split the string with llParseString2List.
+Look into the ..Extension script for an example.

 ## Sending commands from other objects

 You can send commands directly to the NPC controller from any object.
 The NPC controller listens on channel 68.
-Remember to send the command using llRegionSay region-wide, as your object will probably be far away from the controller:
+You have to remember to send the command using llRegionSay region-wide, so that the controller can hear it.
+The syntax is the same as the one used in link_message:
 ```
 llRegionSay(68, "!
-0000 UUUU Bob say hello");
+0000-0000-0000-0000  Bob Bob say hello");
 ```
+The UUID can be zero, and the name of the NPC must be repeated twice, as shown above

+## Setting controller variables from other objects

-Another way to interact with the controller is by setting/updating variables via the SETVAR command.
-You can set or change a variable in the controller by sending SETVAR to channel 68:
+Another way to interact with the controller is by setting variables from other objects by sending SETVAR [variable name] [value] from other objects to channel 68.
+This is the syntax:
 ```
 llRegionSay(68,  "SETVAR foo 1");
 ```
-(Note we use  SETVAR in capitals.
-This will set the variable "foo" to "1").
+(SETVAR must be in capitals.
+This example will set the variable "foo" to "1").

-You can use this variable in an notecard.
-In this example notecard, the NPC will waits for the variable "foo" to become '1' before dancing:
+The variables can be used normally in notecards.
+In this example notecard, the NPC will waits for the variable "foo" to become '1' before starting to dance:
 ```
 @start
 say Waiting for variable foo to become 1...
 waitvar foo 1
 say Variable foo is now 1!
-Let's do something interesting!
+Let's dance!
 anim dance1
-wait 20
+wait 10
 stop
-setvar foo 0
+setvar foo 0        : Reset var foo to 0 before waiting again
 jump start
 ```

-## Extra utilities

-The controller checks the number of visitors in your region every 2 minutes.
-If there are no visitors in the region it will stop executing commands to avoiding unnecessary load to the region.

 # Technical Notes

 The controller runs a single timer, that updates the states of all the NPCs every 5 seconds.
 This allows it to be extremely lightweight, as it does not block any script processing, but it may also cause delays when executing commands.

+The controller checks the number of visitors in your region every 2 minutes.
+If there are no visitors in the region for 2 minutes, it will stop executing commands to avoid creating unnecessary load to the region.

 # Bugs

 The controller was tested with version 0.8.2.1 .
 There may be multiple issues with other versions.
-Please add an issue, or get in touch with Satyr Aeon @ hypergrid.org:8002 .
+Please add an issue, or get in touch with Satyr Aeon @ hypergrid.org:8002